alessandrodeste/vue-playground/README.md

 # TODO

-- go to login if unauthorized
 - loaders
-- refactoring input field with sub component
-- refresh item in list after update/create
+- smart refresh item in list after update/create
 - use vue-i18n
+- use element-ui for validation and inputs